We believe that all students can and should become proficient in more than one language.

 Middle school students who successfully complete a language course in sixth, seventh and eighth grade continue with year two at the high school.

 French, German, Latin, Mandarin Chinese, and Spanish are offered at the middle and high schools.
 All four-year state universities in Massachusetts require a minimum of two years of high school world language study or the equivalent.
+Essential Skills for WHS courses, as well as ACP/H distinctions, can be found in the WHS Program of Studies (effective September 2023).

 Modern language courses stress a communicative, proficiency-oriented approach in which interpretive, presentational, and interpersonal communication are the primary goals.
 While English may be necessary on occasion, the target language is the language of instruction in these courses.
 Latin courses also deal with oral aspects of the language, but greater stress is on reading, grammar, and vocabulary development.